poliajay/project_youtube_clone/youtube/README.md

+Build and Deploy a YouTube Clone using Azure DevOps pipelines

 Build and Deploy a YouTube Clone using Azure pipelines

 A trigger tells a Pipeline to run.
 It could be CI or Scheduled, manual(if not specified), or after another build finishes.